 current regulatory documents relevant to the situation of systems interactions.

-Recommended threshold level for coordination: as follows from Section 4, the permissible level of the field strength (threshold), which forms by MFCN BSs is determined by the parameters of the BSs MFCN transmitters and ATS receivers and can be transferred to the border line (Section 8) due to the uncertainty of the direction of reception and duty mode of the ATS receiver.
-As a baseline, when I/N method is investigated, it was proposed as an example to use the threshold value of 30 dBμV/m / 5 MHz / 10 m that takes into account the average level of side lobes of ATS antenna pattern.
+Recommended threshold level for coordination: as follows from Section 4, the permissible level of the field strength (threshold), produced by MFCN BSs is determined by the parameters of the BSs MFCN transmitters and ATS receivers and can be transferred to the border line (see Section 8) due to the uncertainty of the direction of reception and duty mode of the ATS receiver.
+As a baseline, when I/N method is used, it was proposed as an example to use the threshold value of 30 dBμV/m / 5 MHz / 10 m which takes into account the average level of side lobes of ATS antenna pattern.
 In some other cases the threshold level can be specified with using the location of the ATS station or using C/(I+N) method.

-In relation to the new ATS stations put into operation, it is proposed to apply the criterion of the secondary cross-border line located on a distance of 15 km from the border line.
+Concerning the new ATS stations to be put into operation, it is proposed to apply the criterion of the secondary cross-border line located on a distance of 15 km from the border line.
 All new ATS stations, which are planned to be located closer than 15 km from the border, should be coordinated with the neighbouring administration.
 Such a distance is recognized as critical in terms of requiring excessive protection for ATS receivers under the conditions of the operating BSs of the MFCN in a neighbouring country.

-The main provisions of coordination should include: a description (or reference) of the format of the request for interference; the actions of concerned parties on the interference issues, including the procedure for measuring; method of calculations, including calculation of total interference; parties responsibility for the results of calculations and measurements.
+The main provisions of coordination, to be inserted in a bilateral/multilateral agreement, should include: a description (or reference) of the format of the request for interference; the actions of concerned parties in the case of interference issues, including the procedure for measuring; method of calculations, including calculation of aggregate interference; the parties' responsibility for the results of calculations and measurements.

-In fact, the coordination procedure includes the procedure for correspondence, time limits for consideration of the coordination request, the format (reference) of the request for coordination, and so on.

-Methodology for field strength calculations for stations located in border area
+Methodology for field strength calculations for stations located in the border areas

 Interference analysis for different protection methods

-I/N method
+The following analysis investigates interference from MFCN network to ATS ground station based on protection criterion by methods I/N and C/(I+N) (see Section 3.1).

+Aggregate interference simulations

+Due to variety of border shapes two possible borderline cases will be analysed: straight line type (see Figure 2 and Figure 10) and a ring type (see Figure 15).
+For the first case (straight line) the ATS system (ground station and aircraft station) will be placed either perpendicular (scenario 1) (Figure 2) or parallel (scenario 2) (Figure 10) to the borderline.
+These two scenarios will try to assess the interference from MFCN into main lobe and side lobes of the ATS antenna pattern.
+Both radar-type and tracking-type antenna systems will be considered (i.e. antenna pattern according to Recommendation ITU-R M.1459 and Recommendation ITU-R M.1851).

 Network cluster case

+Scenario 1

-We will consider the situation when all systems (mobile network base stations, ATS receiver and ATS transmitter) are in the same line with parameters for mobile service as provided in Section 2.1.
-The situation is represented in the Figure 5.
+In this case the situation when all systems (mobile network base stations, ATS receiver and ATS transmitter) are in the same line is considered.

-Next, we will analyse C/(I+N) ratio for ATS ground receiver.
-We investigate scenarios for 1 BS (3 sectors) as interferer and 19 BS (57 sectors) as maximum number of BS in SEAMCAT (version 5.2.0).
-Since the cell radius is 4.75 km then the radius of such network will be 38 km, consequently, this would cover the area of 4536 km2.
-System layout is provided in the Figure 2.
+Simulations for 1 cell or BS (3 sectors) as interferer and 19 cells or BSs (57 sectors) as interferers (the maximum number of cells or BSs in SEAMCAT cluster, version 5.2.0) are performed.
+Since the cell radius is 4.75 km then the radius of such network will be 38 km, consequently, this would cover an area of 4536 km2.
+A system layout is provided in Figure 2.